 Exchange differences recognized prior to 31 March 2010 are included in a separate reserve within retained earnings called 'Retained earnings (translation adjustment at the IFRS transition date)'.
-Exchange differences arising on or after 1 April 2010 are recognized within a separate exchange translation reserve in the accumulated other comprehensive income.

-Goodwill, intangible assets and fair value adjustments arising on the acquisition of a foreign entity are treated as assets and liabilities of the foreign entity and translated at the closing rate.
+Exchange differences arising on or after 1 April 2010 are recognized within a separate exchange reserve.
+Goodwill, intangibles and fair value adjustments arising on the acquisition of a foreign entity are treated as assets and liabilities of the foreign entity and translated at the closing rate.